martiserra99/canvas-user-interface-docs/docs/2.elements/2.layouts/4.relative/2.layout-params/2.bias/bias.md

 title: bias
 ---

 It is only used when the child is attached to both sides of the same direction.
-When that happens you can use this property to define a percentage that specify how near is the child to what side.
+When that happens, you can use this property to define a percentage that specify how near is the child to what side.

 It is an object that has these properties: